This article was updated April 26, 2021.

 Regular and thorough inspections will help prevent brake problems from leading to OOS violations.

-Brake adjustment violations accounted for 16.3 percent of CVSA OOS violations last year.
+Brake adjustment violations accounted for 16.3% of CVSA OOS violations in 2019.
 SAF-Holland recommends that the following brake inspections and checks be conducted after the first 3,000 miles or after the first month, whichever comes first, and every month thereafter:

 - Check brake linings for wear.